This article gives an overview of how Genesys Co-browse synchronizes CSS between the customer and agent browsers.

 Synchronizing Browser Events

-Some CSS-based changes depend on browser events that cannot be pushed from one browser to the other.
-By synchronizing CSS between the customer and agent, Co-browse can replicate browser events in both browsers.
+Some CSS-based changes depend on browser events that the server can not push from one browser to the other.
+By synchronizing CSS between the customer and agent, Co-browse server can replicate browser events it can not push.
 For example, the customer and agent browsers each have their own mouseover event that fires when the mouse pointer hovers over a web page element.
 Without CSS synchronization, CSS-based changes that fire based on the mouse pointer will show in one browser but not the other.
 To synchronize hover events, Co-browse server parses the web page CSS and adds a DOM-based pseudo-hover that fires the hover event on both browsers.